dgramaciotti/dgramaciotti/README.md

 ## About

-I'm a fullstack developer, working with the web on solutions related to data (like web scraping) and apps (with React, Angular and VanillaJS), along with RESTful server services (using NodeJS and Mongo).
-I have a bachelor's degree in Electrical Engineering.
+I'm a fullstack developer, working with the web on solutions related to data (like web scraping) and apps (with React, Angular and VanillaJS), along with RESTful server services (using NodeJS and Mongo/Sql).
+I have a bachelor's degree in Electrical Engineering and I'm currently studying for a post-graduate degree in software engineering.

 ## Recent work and study

-Currently I'm learning more about React, mongoose and advanced server side code, with authentication, project structure and Modularization using AWS services, like AWS Lambda.
-Working with small projects as a freelancer.
+Currently I'm working on big websites, with a CMS.
+Learning more about Jenkins, bundlers, gulp, project architecture, docker and design patterns.

 ## Colaboration